 Lost your wallet?
-Don’t worry - there are plenty of ways you can get around without any cash.
+Don’t worry, there are plenty of ways you can get around without any cash.

-But a lost wallet is not as disruptive an experience as it once was.
+A lost wallet is not as disruptive an experience as it once was.
 From cardless cash options to Uber, there are heaps of ways you can survive a day without your wallet in your pocket.